byadaniil/byadaniil/README.md

 Dedicated iOS Developer proficient in Swift + SwiftUI development.
 Ambassador of being a Swiftie without ever listening to Taylor Swift.

 I started my Swift developer journey with an independent project — an iPhone app called Stable.
 I developed, tested and shipped this application to the AppStore.
 During the process, I:
-\n— Built a responsive UI with advanced animations using SwiftUI.
+<br />— Built a responsive UI with advanced animations using SwiftUI.
-\n— Utilised a REST API and several SDKs, including Snapkit SDK and Google AdMob SDK.
+<br />— Utilised a REST API and several SDKs, including Snapkit SDK and Google AdMob SDK.
-\n— Successfully conducted external testing of several builds using App Store Connect and TestFlight.
+<br />— Successfully conducted external testing of several builds using App Store Connect and TestFlight.

 About the project: